jkpr/advent-of-code-2020/README.md

 ... # etc.
 ```

-Also for mazes, I find that working with a single array and doing calculations between index and `(x, y)` is better than maintaining an 2-D array.
+Also for mazes, I find that working with a single array and doing calculations between index and `(x, y)` is better than maintaining a 2-D array.
 These companion functions are helpful.
 Of course, results can be cached to get even faster, too!

 ```python
 def idx_to_xy(idx, max_x, max_y):